jenkhy/GW_Lab_Notebook/GW_Lab_Notebook/Algae Notes.md

 - plans:
 	- will add more 28 psu saltwater to isochrysis carboy
 	- will add more 28 psu saltwater to tetraselmis carboy
+		- will add more tetraselmis stock to tetraselmis carboy
 	- will add more 20 psu saltwater to chaetoceros carboy
 	- will add more 20 psu saltwater to chaetoceros stock